 Appeal to keep Twitter data from WikiLeaks probe

-A US judge has ordered Twitter to give data of 3 users related to WikiLeaks.
+A US judge ordered that Twitter must hand over data of 3 users in contact with WikiLeaks.

 San Francisco: Internet rights attorneys appealed a US judge`s order that Twitter must hand over data of three users in contact with the controversial website WikiLeaks.